About mitochondrial donation

 - poor quality of life.

-In Australia, between one in 5,000 and one in 10,000 people are likely to develop severe mitochondrial disease during their lifetime.
-Approximately one child per week is born with a severe form of the disease.
+In Australia, between one in 5,000 and one in 10,000 people develop severe mitochondrial disease during their lifetime.
+Around one child per week is born with a severe form of the disease.

 Introducing mitochondrial donation could prevent some children from suffering from this life-threatening disease and reduce the burden of mitochondrial disease into the future.